 In a dream world, you will have a South facing garden, so be aware of the potential blockage of the sun in the gardens around Hove.

-Hove is great for a more relaxing lifestyle, while there is still a main street, George’s street, which has a number of clothes shops, second hand shops and decent cafe’s.
+Hove is great for a more relaxing lifestyle, while there is still a main street, George’s street, which has a number of clothes stores, charity shops and decent cafe’s.

 If you’ve got £1,000,000 in the bank then Hove is perfect, but for everyone else, you might want to look somewhere where you can get more for your money.